Seattle to protect Showbox music hall from redevelopment for at least 6 more months

 Were the department to recommend permanently including the Showbox building in the historic district, the city would need to complete an environmental review.
 The earliest the council could vote would be next January, according to a staff memo.

+During a public-comment period, Showbox worker Misha Dumois urged the council to remember other old theaters lost to the wrecking ball.
+She said Monday’s extension “could be the difference” between rescuing and losing the music hall.

-Councilmember Lisa Herbold, who championed the extension, said cultural spaces such as the Showbox “drive economic growth” and make Seattle a vibrant city.
+Councilmember Lisa Herbold, who championed the legislation, said cultural spaces such as the Showbox “drive economic growth” and make Seattle a vibrant city.

-Monday’s vote was 8-1, with Councilmember Abel Pacheco the lone opponent.
+The vote was 8-1, with Councilmember Abel Pacheco the lone opponent.
 The city “should be embracing density,” Pacheco said, noting the Showbox is housed in a building at high risk for earthquake damage and noting the tower project would be required to pay millions of dollars into Seattle’s affordable-housing fund.

 “I do not believe this tool is the right way to go about saving the Showbox,” he said, calling the historic district a “blunt policy instrument.”